Master of Science in Interactive Media and Communications

 |ICM 601||Master's Capstone||3|

-The graduate programs in the School of Communications invite applications from prospective students who wish to pursue the professional practice of interactive media.
+The School of Communications invites applications from prospective students who wish to pursue the professional practice of interactive media and communications.
 Recent graduates of a bachelor’s program outside of the communications field are welcome to apply, as are prospective students who are presently working and wish to either shift careers or enhance their professional standing.

 Admission is based on the following:

-- online samples of written, visual, media or interactive work.
+- an online portfolio of written, visual, media or interactive work